S501-Tanakh: The Beginnings of Judaism and the Jewish People

 This course responds to the need for individual and communal understanding of the Tanakh, especially as the foundational witness to the relationship between God and Israel.
 In order to address this need, we study core Tanakh texts from the Torah, the Prophets, and the Writings concerning this tumultuous relationship in dialog with Jewish interpretative tradition and reflect on them in light of the Apostolic Writings in order to know and respond to God more deeply in the present moment.

-There are no prerequisites for this course, however, one year of college-level Hebrew may be helpful.
+There are no prerequisites for this course, however, one year of college-level Hebrew will be helpful.

 Part of this course is delivered by online video conference software; therefore, the student must have a computer and reliable internet access.